History of Phonetic Picture-Writing

 Later Roman writers, for example the elder Pliny (Plinius secundus maior,

-23 - 79 A.D.), used the phonetic picture-writing to encode pictures into
+23 - 79 A.D.), used the phonetic picture-writing to

-their texts, and gave verbal hints about it.
+and gave verbal hints about it.

 In whatever antique texts encoded pictures occur: they are always numerous,